norm/whatnext/docs/usage.md

     - [ ] Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
     - [ ] Ut enim ad minim veniam,
+docs/prioritisation.md:
+    # Prioritisation
+    - [ ] top, but not urgent, task
+    - [ ] not a high priority task
+    # more tasks
+    - [ ] normal priority, new header resets that
 ```

 They will be arranged:

+- by [priority](prioritisation.md), high, medium, normal
-- by file, depth-last, in alphabetical order
+- within each priority by file, depth-last, in alphabetical order
-- grouped under the heading within the file (includes any parental
+- grouped under the heading within the file (including parental
-  headings)
+  headings to show task hierarchy)

 ## Matching